masaiful/11/posts/2020/robot-party.md

 ---

-I cannot imagine the decades of engineering that went into realizing this. ["Spot" the Robot Dog](https://www.youtube.com/watch?v=s6_azdBnAlU) doing her ballet was 💯
+I cannot imagine the decades of engineering that went into realizing this. ["Spot" the Robot Dog](https://www.youtube.com/watch?v=s6_azdBnAlU) doing her ballet was 💯 Bravo, Boston Dynamics for taking us that much closer to (what, for now, looks like a _fun_) Singularity.

 https://www.youtube.com/watch?v=fn3KWM1kuAw